Low-Carb No-Bake Chocolate Coconut Bars

 - You can use any type of nuts you have on hand.

 Awesome!
-You get all the wholesome ingredients such as walnuts, cashews, coconut, and peanut butter without all the extra unhealthy ingredients from the regular bar recipes.
+You get all the wholesome ingredients such as walnuts, cashews, coconut, and peanut butter without all the extra ingredients from the regular bar recipes.
 Enjoy!

-More healthy no-bake recipes to try:
+More no-bake recipes to try:

 See below for how to make Low-Carb No-Bake Chocolate Bars: